Maple Leafs keep rolling with win over Blue Jackets - TSN.ca

 Columbus carried much of the play otherwise and were finally rewarded when Atkinson gave his team the lead with 5:21 remaining in the first after some sloppy play from Rielly and Hainsey.

-Dubois knocked down Hainsey's clearing attempt and fed Atkinson, who beat Andersen between the pads for his 13th goal of the campaign and seventh in the last five outings.
+Dubois knocked down Hainsey's clearing attempt and fed Atkinson, who beat Andersen between the pads for his 13th goal and seventh in the last five outings.

 Follow @JClipperton_CP on Twitter